 We seek to develop a robust portfolio of clinical-stage breakthrough therapies that have the potential to revolutionize existing treatment paradigms.
-Our ambition is to become a leading global biotechnological company, focused on the development and commercialization of novel medicines that will improve people’s lives.
+Our ambition is to become a leading global biopharmaceutical company, focused on the discovery, development and commercialization of innovative medicines that will improve people’s lives.

 Galapagos’ mission is to develop first-in-class medicines based on the discovery of novel targets.
 Using human primary cells and patient cells, the company discovers which proteins (‘targets’) play a key role in causing diseases such as rheumatoid arthritis, inflammatory bowel disease and fibrosis.
 Galapagos then aims to develop small molecules that inhibit these targets, restore the balance and thereby positively influence the course of the disease.
 This approach addresses the disease rather than just treating the symptoms.
 Galapagos’ aim is to make a lasting positive contribution to society through discovery of breakthrough therapies for diseases with large unmet medical need.